 Pride is organised by volunteers from the LGBT+ community who bring along their skills, experience and passion to Pride in between their day jobs.
 Just some of team:

-Working in equality & diversity for over 16 years Daryn worked as a Recruitment Manager at BBC Bristol and BBC Monitoring before leaving in 2009 to help make Pride happen and follow a passion to actually make a difference.
-With vast experience in running events, marketing and the ability to juggle (a lot) Daryn is a freelance Marketing Manager who can often be found running events, training workshops, working with corporate partners and dancing to 80s music.
+Working on equality & diversity for over 16 years Daryn worked as a Recruitment Manager for the BBC until leaving in 2009 to help make Bristol Pride (in its current iteration) happen, following his passion to actually make a difference.
+He brings vast experience in programming, events, marketing and community engagement as well as delivering workshops on, and speaking about, equality and diversity.

-A job title won’t do justice.
-Pride trustee and coordinator of the community area and other stalls at Pride, he also pitches in with anything and everything that’s thrown at him.
-Freddie is another person who has been with us for a few years ing started volunteering with Pride when he was Social Secretary for the LGBT Soc at Bristol University where he graduated in Animal Welfare & Behaviour which must be where he learnt how to herd cats.
+Freddie is one of the Pride trustees and for many years coordinator of the community area and other stalls at Pride, so will be a familiar face, seen dashing about the festival.
+He also pitches in with anything and everything that’s thrown at him and has been supporting Pride for many years now.
+He started volunteering with us when he was Social Secretary for the LGBT Soc at Bristol University where he graduated in Animal Welfare & Behaviour which must be where he learnt how to herd cats.

 Aled came on board in 2013 after we managed to find the funding to bring back the Cabaret Stage, a much-loved element of Bristol Pride Day.
 One of our own Bristol Scene Queens you can often catch Aled or his alter ego Miss Beaver.
 Not afraid to be a little gobby when it comes to fundraising Aled coordinates drag artists from all over the UK to perform in Bristol.